This post is about how to visit the Washington Monument, the memorial for the nation's first president.

 WARNING: You will be exposed to all elements while waiting for security.
 There is no cover and you may be in direct sun for 20 minutes or more.
 Be sure to prepare for all weather conditions.

-Items that you may not bring into the Monument:
+Items that you may not bring to the Monument:

 Visitor Tip: There is no storage facility at the monument.
 Learn about some options to store your luggage on an hourly basis.

-Expect to spend approximately 60 minutes at the Washington Monument, from lining up till exiting the structure.
+Expect to spend approximately 60 minutes at the Washington Monument, from lining up to exiting the structure.